zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/rse/rse_integration_guide.rst

 The BL1 public key and encryption key must be included in the DM provisioning data.

-The BL2 public key for each BL2 image must be included in the DM provisioning values if the default configuration of ``MCUBOOT_BUILTIN_KEY=ON`` and ``MCUBOOT_HW_KEY=OFF`` is used.
-If the BL2 config is changed to ``MCUBOOT_BUILTIN_KEY=OFF`` and ``MCUBOOT_HW_KEY=ON``, then the SHA-256 hashes of the public keys must be provisioned instead.
+If the BL2 default config is used, i.e.
+``MCUBOOT_BUILTIN_KEY=OFF`` and ``MCUBOOT_HW_KEY=ON``, then the SHA-256 hashes
+of the public keys must be provisioned.
+Otherwise, a platform might decide to enable direct usage of builtin keys, i.e. ``MCUBOOT_BUILTIN_KEY=ON`` and ``MCUBOOT_HW_KEY=OFF``: In this case, the whole BL2 public key for each image must be included in the DM provisioning bundle.

 --------------